SIGN UP FOR MY FREE EMAIL NEWSLETTER AND NEVER MISS ANOTHER DELICIOUS FAMILY-FRIENDLY RECIPE

 The crushed peanuts in the chocolate are the perfect complement to the sweet cherry buttercream center.
 You will love the pairing of two such contrasting textures.
 These chocolates are definitely a candy I will make over and over.

 As far as making homemade candies goes, the best part is these are quite simple.
 Making them in a mini muffin tin with the little liners couldn’t be easier or more efficient.
 No dipping.
-It’s great!Old-Fashioned-Cherry-Mash-Chocolates
+It’s great!Six old-fashioned cherry mash chocolates sitting on a heart-shaped paper doily with a red piece of paper underneath.

 • First, line the mini muffin pan with paper liners.
 Set aside.